Freedom in the World

 The 2007 schism left the West Bank PA with a cabinet that lacked the support of the legislature, and the expiration of the presidential and parliamentary terms in 2009 and 2010 further undermined the government’s legitimacy.
 The PA’s ability to implement policy decisions is limited in practice by direct Israeli control over much of the West Bank.

 Abbas has overseen some improvements on corruption, and Fayyad was credited with significantly reducing corruption at the higher levels of the PA.
-Nevertheless, a 2013 report by the Coalition for Accountability and Integrity (AMAN) detailed endemic corruption, especially graft, and partly attributed the lack of transparency and poor functioning of government to the split between Hamas in Gaza and Fatah in the West Bank.
+Nevertheless, a 2013 report by the Coalition for Accountability and Integrity (AMAN) detailed endemic corruption, especially graft.
+An April 2014 nonbinding European Parliament resolution also raised corruption concerns.

-According to the human rights group B’Tselem, the Israel Defense Forces (IDF) demolished 175 Palestinian housing units in the West Bank (not including East Jerusalem) in 2013 due to lack of building permits, leaving 528 people homeless, including 270 minors.
-In East Jerusalem, the number of home demolitions was 72, and 301 people were left homeless, including 176 minors.
+According the human rights group B’Tselem, Israeli authorities demolished 141 Palestinian housing units in the West Bank (not including East Jerusalem) during 2014 due to lack of building permits, leaving 715 people homeless, including 386 minors.
+In East Jerusalem, the number of housing units demolished was 47, and 167 people were left homeless, including 77 minors.
+In addition, four houses were demolished for punitive reasons in 2014, leaving 27 people homeless, 13 of them minors.

 The media are not free in the West Bank.
 Under a 1995 PA press law, journalists may be fined and jailed, and newspapers closed, for publishing “secret information” on PA security forces or news that might harm national unity or incite violence.
 Several small media outlets are routinely pressured to provide favorable coverage of the PA and Fatah.
 Journalists who criticize the PA or Fatah face arbitrary arrests, threats, and physical abuse.
 Since 2007, both the PA and Israeli forces have shut down most Hamas-affiliated broadcast outlets in the West Bank.